 I will soon be finishing my doctorate.
-Starting from the fourth quarter of 2025, I am looking for challenging, research-oriented industry positions that also would like to support my IETF and RIOT activities after that.
+Starting from the second quarter of 2026, I am looking for challenging, research-oriented industry positions that also would like to support my IETF and RIOT activities after that.

 Curriculum Vitae